Business and Financial Management

 Loan Preparation for Beginning Farmers - webinar series

-If you are new to the world of lending, these webinars will be helpful in navigating loan preparation
+If you are new to the world of lending, these webinars will be helpful in navigating loan preparation for the variety of different agencies and products that are available to beginning farmers.

 • MIFFS Educational Resources